johngoddard/ObjectLearning/docs/proposal.md

 The following are the core pieces of functionality:

-- [ ] Library that allows users to create a Matrix object from an array of arrays and do basic matrix operations on them (adding, subtracting, multiplying, and doing   matrices, adding a scalar to a matrix, subtraction, multiplication, and element-wise opeartions)
+- [X] Library that allows users to create a Matrix object from an array of arrays and do basic matrix operations on them (adding, subtracting, multiplying, adding a scalar to a matrix, and element-wise operations)
 - [ ] Linear regression that takes in an array of objects, an array of parameter attributes, and a target attribute
 - [ ] Logistic regression that takes in an array of objects, an array of parameter attributes, and a target attribute
 - [ ] K-means clustering that takes in an array of objects, and 2 parameter attributes as arguments